gonmmarques/GonMMarques/README.md

 Hello, my name is Gonçalo Marques.

-I’m a software engineer, with interest in Software Development and CloudOps.
+I’m a software engineer, with an interest in software development, DevOps and CloudOps.
 When I’m not working, I like to watch sports, running, hiking with my dog and traveling.

 You can find me at: